Key Takeaways

 Will buyers really purchase a condemned property?

 Some will.
-Investors who specialize in land or tear-down properties may purchase for lot value alone.
+Investors who focus on land or tear-down properties may purchase for lot value alone.
 Others may see rehabilitation potential.
-Get multiple offers to find the right buyer.
+Reaching several investors at once, rather than accepting the first offer from a single buyer, increases the chance of finding one who fits the property.